Maine Bicycle Accidents: Frequently Asked Questions About Bicycle Accidents in Maine

 It is important to note that under Maine’s comparative negligence statute, even if you were partially responsible for the accident, you can recover for the other driver’s negligent role in causing your injuries.4.
 What if I cannot afford an attorney?

 Most bicycle accident attorneys operate on a contingency fee basis, meaning that you will not have to pay any attorney’s fees up front.
 The personal injury lawyer will not be paid unless he or she obtains a recovery for you.5.
 What if the motorist does not have insurance?

 If the driver of the motor vehicle is uninsured, you may still have a means of recovery.
 If you have an automobile policy, you will be covered by your Uninsured Motorist/Under-Insured Motorist (UM/UIM) policy.
 This policy protects insured individuals hit by uninsured drivers while riding their bicycles or walking.
 Even if you do not have UM/UIM coverage, an experienced bike accident attorney can seek alternative avenues to recovery, such as through the motorist’s personal assets.Peter Thompson & Associates: Bicycle Accident Attorneys Renowned for Excellence of Legal Service

 If you have been injured in a bicycle accident in the state of Maine, the experienced, knowledgeable, and compassionate bicycle accident attorneys at Peter Thompson & Associates can help.
 We offer excellence of legal services to all bike accident victims, guiding you towards a full recovery.
-Call us today at 1 (800) 804-2004 to schedule a free initial consultation at one of our conveniently located offices in Falmouth, Bangor, and Portland.
+Call us today at 1 (800) 804-2004 to schedule an initial consultation at one of our conveniently located offices in Falmouth, Bangor, and Portland.
 Home and hospital visits are available statewide.